Clay Smothers: National

-Smothers warned the national Democrats meeting in Miami Beach, Florida, that Wallace, who had been the victim of an assassination attempt in Maryland several weeks earlier, held the allegiance of 20 million voters and had to be recognized.
+Smothers warned the national Democrats meeting in Miami Beach, that Wallace, who had been the victim of an assassination attempt in Maryland several weeks earlier, held the allegiance of 20 million voters and had to be recognized.
 Smothers did not endorse either McGovern or Republican Richard M. Nixon but instead supported the 1972 American Independent Party ticket of U.S. Representative John G. Schmitz of California and Thomas J. Anderson of Tennessee.
 AIP had been Wallace's party in the 1968 presidential election.
 Schmitz and Anderson polled more than 1 million popular votes but carried no state.
 The liberal author Hunter S. Thompson ridiculed Smothers as "some black Stepin Fetchit-style Wallace delegate from Texas."

 State

 Smothers lost the runoff election for Dallas City Council Place 8 to Lucy Patterson in 1973.
 The large number of Black voters at the polls are partially credited for Patterson's win, especially in South Dallas and Southeast Oak Cliff.
 Officials speculated that Black voters were responding to Smothers longstanding anti-busing position.

-Smothers was elected to the first of his two terms in the Texas legislature in 1976, when Jimmy Carter became the thus far last Democrat to win the electoral votes of Texas.
+Smothers was elected to the first of his two terms in the Texas legislature in 1976, when Jimmy Carter became the last Democrat to win the electoral votes of Texas.
 After some four months in office, the Austin American-Statesman reported on May 20, 1977, that Smothers had been named "Freshman of the Year" of the 65th legislative session by his colleagues.
 However, that same year Texas Monthly magazine named him to its "Ten Worst List" of legislators.